-It’s no secret that during these last few bitterly cold winter months, ice, snow and cold temperatures have made life increasingly more challenging for everyone, not to mention seniors and their caregivers.
-Slippery sidewalks, mounting snow and cold weather can cause a wide range of injuries and illnesses, especially for those part of a vulnerable population.
+It’s no secret that during these last few bitterly cold winter weather months, ice, snow and cold temperatures have made life increasingly more challenging for everyone, not to mention seniors and their caregivers.
+Slippery sidewalks, mounting snow and cold weather can cause a wide range of injuries and illnesses; Especially for those part of a vulnerable population.

-Finding seniors care to assist those on a regular basis can help keep them safe during this cold season and against winter weather advisories.
+The right senior care can keep those in need safe this winter season and against winter weather advisories.
 Check out Wickshire Senior Living’s 5 best tips below for preventing common cold weather dangers to older adults.

 TIP 1: Dress For The Weather